dBankCore/devportal/_tutorials-javascript/vote_on_content.md

 1.  _Permlink_ - The unique identifier of the comment/post of the author
 1.  _Weight_ - This is the weight that the vote will carry.
 The value ranges from -10000 (100% flag) to 10000 (100% upvote)

 Due to the low amount of posts on the testnet we added an additional step to create a post before we vote on it.
 The values are auto loaded in the respective input boxes.
-A full tutorial on how to create a new post can be found on the [Steem Devportal](https://developers.steem.io/tutorials-javascript/submit_post)
+A full tutorial on how to create a new post can be found on the [dPay Devportal](https://developers.dpays.io/tutorials-javascript/submit_post)

 ## Steps

-1.  [**Configure connection**](#connection) Configuration of `dsteem` to communicate with a Steem blockchain
+1.  [**Configure connection**](#connection) Configuration of `ddpays` to communicate with a dPay blockchain
 1.  [**Create new post**](#createpost) Creating a new post on the testnet
 1.  [**Input variables**](#input) Collecting the required inputs via an HTML UI
 1.  [**Broadcast**](#broadcast) Creating an object and broadcasting the vote to the blockchain